DataDog/hiring-engineers/README.md

 Now that you have collected your Infrastructire based metrics, we will begin collecting Application Level metrics

-* Intsrument the following Python Flask Application using Datadog APM.
+* Instrument the following Python Flask Application using Datadog APM.

 ```
 from flask import Flask